bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 # branched off of `main` but with all the changes since then ready to stage and
 # commit
-git reset $(git merge-base main $(git branch --show-current))
+git reset $(git merge-base main $(git branch --show-current)) git add <whatever you want to add>
+git commit

 # Check that your main branch is up to date
 git checkout main